RMHogervorst/scheduling_r_scripts/README.md

 **How precise is it and will it auto recover on failure?**: When a 'pipeline' / job fails you get a notification. but not automatic retry.

-**how do you have to deal with secrets? can they leak?**: Under settings/  'CI/CD'  you can add env variables that are accesable in the gitlab script.
+**how do you have to deal with secrets? can they leak?**: Under settings/  'CI/CD'  you can add env variables that are accessible in the gitlab script.

 **in what country does it run**: that depends on if you use a on premise gitlab instance or the public version.
 I cannot find where the public version lives.